 - somebody is kicking your car in a parking lot.
 Don’t draw and try to “hold them for the police;” just back off and call the police.

-- a gang of loudly youths are walking towards you.
+- a gang of loud youths are walking towards you.
 Back off, cross the street, etc. Don’t look scared, since you know what to do if they force you.

 - somebody is mugging you.
 Don’t shoot to protect your wallet.
 Only shoot to protect yourself.
 So, if some heroin addict is demanding your wallet, hand it over.
 If they try to hurt you, however, you must draw and shoot to stop, as outlined above.